alsuren/interview-2022-10-31/slides.md

 # What Could Go Wrong?

+What should we do?

-* User is unresponsive:
+* User is unresponsive?
   * Continue the process.
-  * Alert the user.
+Alert the user.
-* Network Outage:
+* Network Outage?
   * Continue the process.
-  * Alert the user.
+Alert the user.

 Keep Trucking On.
 Don't kill the cells.